 There’s also enough silver to break up the grey and black monotony.

 The seats are wide and quite flat, so smaller folk may feel like they’re floating a bit, but the padding is excellent, and the presentation is very good.

 The back seats are likewise wide and flat but the legroom and headroom is outstanding.
 Compared with the first gen CR-V, this new model is massive.

 The boot space is impressive, too.
-At 522 litres, it’s plenty for loading most cargo, but you have to remember that ours was a five seat model (the VTi-LX only comes with five seats).
+At 522 litres, it’s plenty for loading most cargo, and bigger than its main competitor, the Nissan X-Trail, but you have to remember that ours was a five seat model (the VTi-LX only comes with five seats).
 Seven seat versions lose around 100 litres of that thanks to the extra pews sitting in the boot.

 With the amount of space available, you’d have to say yes, but then you find all the little hidden conveniences.

 There’s a binnacle at the bottom of the dash, large cupholders and a huge lidded bin in the centre console that could hold 1.25-litre bottles or wallets, phones, tablets, and just about anything else you want to stash.

 You’ll find 12 volt and USB points in the front and two USB outlets in the rear for kids to recharge their mobile devices.

 The VTi-LX we tested is also well stocked with other kit.
 Automated emergency braking (only available on this model, and not others lower down the pecking order), forward collision and lane departure warnings are standard and there’s also a panoramic sunroof, digital radio and LED headlights.